History of Diabetes

 Synthetic insulin was becoming more expensive but not getting better at extending mortality or quality of life.
-Type II drugs were starting to prove detrimental causing heart attacks, Vitamin B deficiency dementia and other serious issues.
+Type 1 and II drugs were starting to prove detrimental causing heart attacks, Vitamin B deficiency dementia and other serious issues.

 After the creation of the food pyramid in 1981 and it's subsequent application to the American diet, the Type II Diabetes dilemma accelerated, approaching today's pandemic status.
 This was parallel to a trend among Americans toward obesity, and sub-nutrition.